ariesbabu/ocp-gitp/docs/optional_labs/ocp_image_registry.md

    ```

-2. Generate certificate(.pem) and private key (.key) for your Prism Central server
+2. Generate certificate(.crt) and private key (.key) for your Prism Central server

    :::note